jasim/jsfoo-talk-learning-to-learn-reason/main.md

 Reason is a new syntax on top of the OCaml programming language.

-OCaml has a long history - it released about 30 years ago.
+OCaml has a long history - it was released about 30 years ago.
 It is a compiled language and produces very fast binaries.

 Its syntax however is quite different from most languages that we're used to.